flintovich/react-media-resize/README.md

 }
 ```

-You can also use several ranges for different window sizes with own callbacks:
+You can also to use several ranges for different window sizes with own callbacks:
 ```javascript
 import React from 'react';
 import MediaRange from 'react-media-resize';